577816569/Gan-style-transfer-with-only-one-image-/README.md

-# Some explorations on gan with style transfer
+# Some explorations on GAN with style transfer

-This work is only a small attempt
+This work is only a small attempt to explore the field of GAN(Generative Adversarial Networks).
+The result of this

 # Files